 Kim was Freeman Artist-In-Residence at Cornell University in 2004.

-Kim's Nong Rock for String Quartet and Komungo and Self Portrait for komungo solo were performed at
+Kim's Nong Rock for String Quartet (with Kairos Quartet) and Komungo and Self Portrait for komungo solo were performed at

-Haus Der Kulturen Der Welt (Berlin) for Transonic Festiva 2004.
+Haus Der Kulturen Der Welt (Berlin) for Transonic Festival 2004.
 Read More - Listen

 Following Jin Hi Kim’s appearance in the national MBC-TV broadcast of the film <100 Years of Sanjo>, a 90 minutes Sanjo Ecstasy was premiered at the Sanjo Festival in Korea in 2003.
 Read More - Watch Video

 In 2001 Korean National Broadcasting System (KBS-TV) produced an hour documentary film <Hanminjok Report> on Jin Hi Kim's musical contribution.